 2. Discover the City’s Artistic Collection for free

-If you spotted the city on the first Wednesday of the month, you can go at the Kunsthalle (Art Gallery) for free and explore the various modern and contemporary art collections.
+If you spotted the city on the first Wednesday of the month, you can go to the Kunsthalle (Art Gallery) for free and explore the various modern and contemporary art collections.
 Every Wednesday, the art gallery welcomes guests for free as well as from 6-8 in the evening.
-This 144-year old building gathers a long range of artworks from paper, woods and even virtual, which constructed primarily for the City’s 300th founding anniversary only.
-The planned demolition of the structure after the International Art Exhibition was cancelled and shifted into a town’s art gallery that has been exhibiting until today.
+This 144-year-old building gathers a long range of artworks from paper, woods, and even virtual, which was constructed primarily for the City’s 300th founding anniversary only.
+The planned demolition of the structure after the International Art Exhibition was canceled and shifted into a town’s art gallery that has been exhibiting until today.

 Location: Friedrichsplatz 4, 68165

 After making your eyes full with industrial works, it is time to fill in something to your stomach.
 Zeitgeist is just perfect for it.
 The shop has been operating since May this year, offering a daily surprise of ice cream flavors.
 Targeting vegan ice cream, Zeitgeist is naturally producing this sweet dish to help people let go of the guilt of having desserts.

 Location: Eismanufaktur Zeitgeist – Meerfeldstraße 45, 68163 Mannheim-Lindenhof

 4. Do Picnic at the Rhine Shore